bflatt72/100-days-of-code/log.md

 FCC Portfolio.
 Liking the looks of it so far.
 Need to finish out the footer and social links and the functionality of buttons and navigation.
 Javascript/Jquery?
 All text on site is copied from example site as placeholder text.
 Will personalize later.

 Tweeted last 3 days as day 12 each time.
 Stuck in a time loop?

+### Day 15, Oct 10, 2017

+Caught up on this log file.
+Forked and cloned [personal-goals](https://github.com/bflatt72/personal-goals) repo and started using it.
+Going to add and upkeep goals and lists of resources.

+Learned about bash scripts and aliases via the above personal-goals repo from [una](https://github.com/una).
+Added my own alias for this 100DaysofCode repo:

+100-log will open the log.md file in 100-days-of-code folder
+100-gh automates git add, git commit and git push to the remote repo.
+Pretty awesome.